jeffshrager/IPL-V/README.md

 ### H5 constains a string: "+" or "-" (as opposed to holding a cell
 name: p...something-or-other, as descirbed in the manual).

+### There are like six ways to deref a stringp symbol to a cell,
+including (<== ...)
+(CELL ...) (<=! ...), and you can just do it the
+hard way: (gethash ... *symtab*) although that could return an unprotected nil.
+The reason for this is mostly that I just evolved more and more complex means of doing this, and then devolved them into simple and simpler means as I understood better what was going on.
+This is one of the many places that would get unified in a refactor/rewrite.

-### In most locations, a string for the name of a cell is
-automatically de-refed to the cell (by cell< or <==).
+In most locations, a string for the name of a cell is automatically de-refed to the cell (by CELL or <==).
 The reason there are two of these is that <== got hypercomplexified by the character thing, and started dereferencing in weird situations.
-Sometimes you need to use (cell ...) instead of (cell< ...) because (cell ...) is a setf'able macro, whereas cell< is not.
+Sometimes you need to use (CELL ...) instead of (<== ...) because (CELL ...) is a setf'able macro, whereas <== is not.
 (See "The character/string/symbol/name mess." above.)

 Another reason I didn't just use the Lisp symbol table, but created my own memory system using strings instead of atoms, is that this way I